 - Ask about the transplant center's kidney transplant survival rates

 - Compare transplant center statistics through the database maintained by the Scientific Registry of Transplant Recipients

-- Find out if the center offers paired donation or donation chain programs that might increase your chances of receiving a living-donor kidney
+- Find out if the center offers different donation programs that might increase your chances of receiving a living-donor kidney

 After you've selected a transplant center, you'll be evaluated to determine whether you meet the center's eligibility requirements for a kidney transplant.